-In 2020 and 2019, fees paid to PricewaterhouseCoopers Auditores, S.L. for the audit of the financial statements amounted to €24 thousand and €23 thousand, respectively.
+In 2020, fees paid to PricewaterhouseCoopers Auditores, S.L. for the audit of the financial statements amounted to €24 thousand.
 These fees are included under "Other operating expenses - External services - Independent professional services" in the income statement.
-PricewaterhouseCoopers Auditores, S.L. did not provide any services other than auditing in 2020 and 2019.
+PricewaterhouseCoopers Auditores, S.L. did not provide any services other than auditing in 2020.